-Create a replication relationship in BlueXP workload factory
+Create a replication relationship in NetApp Workload Factory

-This operation creates a replication relationship for one or all source volumes in an FSx for ONTAP file system.
+This operation creates a replication relationship for source volumes in an FSx for ONTAP file system, on-premises ONTAP system, or Cloud Volumes ONTAP system.

-When replicating a source volume with immutable files, the target volume and file system become locked until the retention period of the immutable files in the source volume ends.
+When you replicate a source volume with immutable files, the target volume and file system stay locked until the retention period of the immutable files in the source volume ends.
 The immutable files feature is available when you create a volume for an FSx for ONTAP file system.

 -